-Any referral by the Ombudsperson of the Specialist Chambers or the Ombudsperson of the Republic of Kosovo pursuant to Article 49(5) of the Law shall be made within two (2) months of the impugned law having entered into force and shall indicate:

-- (a) the specific provision(s) of the law in issue; and - (b) the potential conflict identified between the provision(s) of the law and the Constitution.
+- (1) Any referral by the Ombudsperson of the Specialist Chambers or the Ombudsperson of the Republic of Kosovo pursuant to Article 49(5) of the Law shall be made within two (2) months from the impugned law having entered into force and shall indicate: - (a) the specific provision(s) of the law at issue; and - (b) the potential conflict identified between the provision(s) of the law and the Constitution. - (2) The two-month time limit provided for in paragraph (1) starts to run on the first working day after the entry into force of the impugned law.
+Where it expires on a Saturday, a Sunday or a Specialist Chambers' official holiday, Rule 6(3) shall apply.